RobertBouillon/Pillars/Spin.Pillars/Logging/logging.md

 3a.
 Want to Parse log for alert states, generating tickets, etc
 4. Logs are very large, which can cause performance / storage problems that cause logs to be disabled although they're useful
 5. It's difficult to track application performance in production, but we have event logs.
 Why can't we use those?
+6. Culture-specific logs.
+Logs should be stored culture-agnostic, if posssible, with values rendered to the local culture during reading